 Violation:

 Enforcement.
-The Select Board or their designees shall enforce this Ordinance in accordance with 30-A MRSA, Sec.
+The municipal officers or their designees shall enforce this Ordinance in accordance with 30-A MRSA, Sec.
 3758-A.

 Penalties.
 Whoever violates this ordinance is subject to penalty under 30-A MRSA, Sec.
 4452.
 Each day that the violation continues constitutes a separate offense with maximum fines of two thousand five hundred dollars ($2,500.00) per offense.
 There is a twenty-five thousand-dollar ($25,000.00) maximum fine per offense upon the second conviction within two (2) years for violations under this Ordinance.